fbpx

 If you’re in high school and exploring your options, check in with student services at your school.
 They can help match your interests and values to future career paths, share up-to-date information about job trends, and support you in setting career goals.
 It may be helpful to share some information about your CF so they can tailor their advice to your needs.

-As you are considering your future studies/career path, you may find that you need additional support to fill in some educational gaps if you have missed a significant amount of school due to periods of illness, hospital visits or admissions.
-Tutoring is available for free through Ronald McDonald Learning Program and other financial support may also be available through scholarships or subsidies.
+If you are falling behind in school due to health challenges, tutoring is also available for free through Ronald McDonald Learning Program, and other financial support may also be available through scholarships or subsidies.
 More information can be found here.

 You can also request our Guide to Life After School booklet, a practical resource for young people covering budgeting, renting, tax, travel, and more.